skonx/docker-payara-cluster/README.md

 # docker-payara-cluster
-:sparkles: Payara Cluster (Deployment Group) based on Docker instances :sparkles: :
+:sparkles: Payara Cluster (Deployment Group) based on Docker instances :sparkles:
-- 1 Payara DAS (Xmx/Xms 2GB)
+- **1 Payara DAS (Xmx/Xms 2GB)**
+  - based on the latest payara/server-full image
-- 3 Payara Nodes (each hosting 2 Xmx/Xms 1GB instances)
+- **3 Payara Nodes (each hosting 2 Xmx/Xms 1GB instances)**
+  - based on the latest openjdk:8-jdk image
-- 1 Mysql Server 5.7 (standalone, for the moment)
+- **1 Mysql Server (standalone, for the moment)**
+  - based on the latest mysql:5.7 image

 ## Build and Start the cluster